pablomederos/CSharpTools/README.md

 ## How It Works

 1. When you open a `.cs` file, VS Code activates the extension
-2. The extension spawns the backend analyzer process (`dotnet run`)
+2. The extension creates a `LanguageClient` that spawns the LSP server
-3. For each file, the frontend sends the C# code to the backend via stdin
+3. Client and server perform LSP handshake (`initialize` request)
+4. Server registers its capabilities (semantic tokens support)
+5. When a C# file is opened/edited, VS Code requests semantic tokens
-4. The backend parses the code with Roslyn and extracts semantic tokens
+6. Server parses the code with Roslyn and extracts tokens using `TokenWalker`
-5. Tokens are returned as JSON and converted to VS Code's format
-6. VS Code applies the semantic highlighting
+7. Tokens are returned in LSP format and VS Code applies highlighting
+8. All communication, reconnection, and error handling is automatic

 ## Token Types